graphql-java-generator/graphql-maven-plugin-project/README.md

     * The server uses the schema personalization, to override the default code generation
     * The GraphQL model maps to the database model
     * The Forum client project shows implementation of the same queries in the XxxQueries classes.
+    * This sample contains a subscription, on both the client and the server side
 * StarWars (only in the [Maven plugin](https://github.com/graphql-java-generator/graphql-maven-plugin-project) project)
     * The server is packaged as a war
     * The GraphQL server exposes https
     * The GraphQL interfaces in this model (character, and friends relation) makes it difficult to map to native RDBMS data model.
 This project uses JPA native queries to overcome this.
     * The StarWars client project shows implementation of the same queries in the XxxQueries classes.
+    * This sample contains a subscription, on both the client and the server side
  * CustomTemplates (only in the [Maven plugin](https://github.com/graphql-java-generator/graphql-maven-plugin-project) project)
     * An example related on how to customize code templates
 		* graphql-maven-plugin-samples-CustomTemplates-resttemplate project offers a customize template for Query/Mutation/Subscriptino client class and offer a Spring-base RestTemplate implementation for QueryExecutor template